-- Agricultural exhibits: Steam engine, working Chaff Cutter, living van and tractors (view the agriculturals gallery)
+- Agricultural exhibits: Steam engine, working Chaff Cutter, living van and tractors (view the agricultural gallery)

 Richard Shuttleworth’s DH60X still flies in The Collection’s airshows.

-Our exhibits arewithin six large hangars and the engineering workshop.
+Our exhibits are within six large hangars and the engineering workshop.
 Follow the links below to explore the themes of each hangar.
-Please nore, as Shuttleworth is home to a living, working collection exhibits may not always be found in the same place.
-Please ask in our Visitor Centre if looking for a specific exhibit, please ask our Visitor Centre team.
+Please note, as Shuttleworth is home to a living, working collection exhibits sometimes change location.
+If you are looking for a specific exhibit, please ask our Visitor Centre team.